Cultivate the Fairgrounds into a place where diverse cultures, and generations, gather to celebrate, connect, collaborate, and innovate.

 The foundation is driving to a shared public and private reimagining of the Fairgrounds on a larger platform than a simple remodeling of simple structures.
 This larger vision is the creation of a place than can promote the valley as a welcoming home to diverse cultures and income levels, a place to do business and show case innovation that makes silicon valley a home with outstanding quality of life.

-The Fairgrounds Heritage Foundation in partnership with the Fairgrounds Management Corporation (FMC) is actively working on developing a vision to present to the Santa Clara County Board of Supervisors in response to their RFP due March 30th, 2017.
-We have secured the services of Artisan Home Resorts to develop visuals to accompany our proposal.
+The Fairgrounds Heritage Foundation is actively working on developing a vision to present to the Santa Clara County Board of Supervisors in response to their RFP.
+We have secured the services of Artisan Home Resorts to develop visuals to help create a starting vision.
 To develop this proposal requires large financial and public support to bring the vision into reality.